 The Bottom Line on A4 = 432 Hz

-What began as a fairly arbitrary difference in tuning preferences has since ballooned into a full-blown internet conspiracy, which tends to happen with many topics.
-It can be both fun and frustrating to read random people’s various opinions regarding this matter.
-However, whatever you do, try not to get too caught up in the drama or the misinformation.
+What began as a fairly arbitrary difference in tuning preferences has since ballooned into a full-blown internet conspiracy.
+It can be both fun and frustrating to read random people’s opinions regarding this matter.
+Whatever you do, though, try not to get too caught up in the drama or misinformation.
 Instead, realize that A4 = 440 Hz isn’t the only tuning standard out there and that messing around with an alternative tuning like A4 = 432 Hz can open your eyes to new possibilities and sounds.